top of page

 7. I started her on Bromelain and Quercitin, an all-natural antihistamine.
 The dosage is body weight Xs 8 = total mgs per day.
 Research has shown that quercetin acts as a mast-cell stabilizer, and it decreases the amount of cells that react to an allergen.
 Mast cells are responsible for releasing histamine during inflammatory and allergic reactions.

-10. Once a month, she goes to our fabulous groomer for a medicated oatmeal bath and coat blowout to reduce dander.
+13. Once a month, she goes to the groomer for a medicated oatmeal bath and coat blowout to reduce dander.

-13. Last year and again this year, I use Wondercide for tick/flea control.
+14. Last year and again this year, I use Wondercide for the yard.

 Paisley in her povidone iodine foot bath to help with yeasty paws.